H G HireGauge Speak with our team

 Adverse impact and the four-fifths rule

+Adverse impact means a selection procedure disadvantages a protected group at a meaningfully higher rate than the majority group.
 The Uniform Guidelines give a practical rule of thumb for when adverse impact is presumed: the four-fifths rule (sometimes called the 80% rule).

 Worked example: a 250-candidate cohort